accordproject/web-components-starter/README.md

 # web-components-starter
-Starter React app for using AP web components
+Starter React app for using AP web components.

 To develop: